-Software is recorded at cost.
+Software is initially recorded at cost.
 Where software is acquired at no cost, or for a nominal cost, the cost is its fair value, as at the date of acquisition.
 It has a finite life and is carried at cost less any accumulated amortisation and impairment losses.
-Software has an estimated useful life of between one and three years.
+Software has an estimated useful life of five years.
 It is assessed annually for impairment.